 Description of the Procedure

-Several small keyhole incisions will be made in the abdomen.
-Carbon dioxide gas will be passed into the area.
-This will make it easier for internal structures to be viewed.
-A small camera, called an endoscope will be passed through one of the incisions.
-The camera will light, magnify, and project the structures onto a video screen.
-The camera will be attached to one of the robotic arms.
-The other arms will hold instruments for grasping, cutting, dissecting, and stitching.
-For example:
+Several small incisions will be made in the belly.
+A needle may be used to inject gas into the area.
+This will make it easier to see inside the body.
+A scope with a small camera on the end will be passed through one of the incisions.
+The camera will display the area on a video screen.
+Next, robotic arms holding tools will be inserted through the holes.

 Copyright © Nucleus Medical Media, Inc.